Causal Inference Through a Regulatory Lens

 As expectations for robust, real-world evidence continue to grow, understanding how regulators evaluate causal analyses is becoming increasingly important.

-In this session, we will explore why causality matters, how agencies such as the FDA, EMA, and NICE are applying causal inference, and what this means for study design and regulatory submissions.
+In this session, we will explore why causality matters, how agencies such as the FDA, EMA, and NICE are viewing causal inference, and what this means for study design and regulatory submissions.

 Speakers include: